TristanGrayCC/azure-web/readme.md

 - Be triggered by source control
 - Execute all included unit tests
-- Publish to a staging environent
+- Publish to a staging environment
 - Once the app has been verified in staging, swap the staging and production environments

 ## Change Scenario